Nemesix493/DevPython_P02/README.md

 first get sure you have a python version 3.8 or more

-mouv to the project directory
+move to the project directory

 then install all dependences with